-Safeguarding and Prevent Training Policy
+Appendix 7 Safeguarding and Prevent Training

-As part of its commitment to safeguarding children and adults at risk, the RAD has a dedicated Safeguarding Training and Prevent Policy, which also includes Channel.
-This policy sets out the induction and training arranged by the London HQ.
+As part of its commitment to safeguarding children and adults at risk, the RAD is committed to providing safeguarding and Prevent training.
+Table 1 sets out the induction and training arranged by the London HQ.
 National offices are required to arrange and report on training in a similar way.
-Table 1 on p.59 summarises the policy.
+Table 1 summarises the training.

-I. Induction information and awareness
+1. Induction information and awareness